 Visiting the past gives us a better explanation of why we’re here.
 We can see what happened along the way.
 It’s a lot of fun digging through the clues.

 Things really haven’t changed that much through the years.
-We still live in a world filled with cultural creativity, technological advancement, culinary rapture, international scandal, myopic religious tolerance, insensible prejudice, childish power struggles, corrupt governments, conspicuous consumption, abject poverty, incredible wealth, loving people and unbelievable beauty.
+We still live in a world filled with cultural creativity, technological advancement, culinary rapture, international scandal, myopic religious tolerance, insensible prejudice, childish power struggles, corrupt governments, conspicuous consumption, abject poverty, unimaginable wealth, loving people and incredible beauty.
 We might wear different clothing and live in a world of different technology, but basic humanity really hasn’t strayed that far from the Roman Empire.
 As the Historian Mary Beard so aptly wrote, “We do the Romans a disservice if we heroize them, as much as if we demonize them.
 But we do ourselves a disservice if we fail to take them seriously – and if we close our long and complicated conversation with them”.

 Travelling might be a little more inconvenient these days but it is still worth the effort.